 See customizing your build for more information about customization options.

 By default, CircleCI will build your project with Xcode 7.0.
-You can select 7.2, 7.3 or 8.0. by specifying the version in a circle.yml file in the root of your repo.
-For example, for 8.0, add the following:
+You can select a newer version of Xcode by specifying the major and minor version in a circle.yml file in the root of your repository.
+For example, for 8.2.1, add the following:

 CircleCI will automatically detect if your project is using CocoaPods to manage dependencies.
 If you are using CocoaPods, then we recommend that you check your Pods directory into source control.
 This will ensure that you have a deterministic, reproducable build.